ozoneapi/tecban-developer-portal/specification/resources and data models/cbpii/funds-confirmation.md

 #### Example with a USD account

-A funds confirmation check can be made in a currency other than GBP as long as the InstructedAmount is in the currency of the payment account.
+A funds confirmation check can be made in a currency other than R$ as long as the InstructedAmount is in the currency of the payment account.

 In this example, a USD funds check is made on a USD payment account.